qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 hash_to_gram = {value: key for key, value in gram_to_hash.items() }
 ```

 This is not actually as complicated as it looks.
-First off, keep track of line 193:
+First off, I want to point out line 31:
 ```python
 essays_by_hash[hno].append((essay["id"], idx))
 ```
-Here, for every hash in an essay, we log that essay's id **and** the position where that hash occurs.
-This will be important later.
+Here, for every 5-gram in an essay, we log that essay's id **and** the position where that hash occurs.
+This will be important later, but it's easy to forget about later.

-The main idea here is generating "hash values" for each of our 5-grams.
+The main idea for this block is generating "hash values" for each of our 5-grams and then tracking which essays have those has.
 A _hash_ is a function that takes an input of arbitrary size and maps it to an output of fixed size (the hash value), with possible information loss.
 Think of using a cookie cutter to make shapes out of dough: you know the exact shape of the dough you take away, at the cost of leaving some of the dough behind.

 Hashes are usually designed to minimize the probability that two inputs will share the same hash value, which is called a [hash collision](https://en.wikipedia.org/wiki/Collision_resistance).
 If each hash number corresponds to one and only one input, it can serve as a unique identifier for that.
 Unfortunately, if there are more inputs than outputs, a collision is inevitable by the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle).
 Then one input would share the same hash number, and it is no longer unique.

-To see how that idea applies to our situation, take a look at line 21 above:
+To see how that idea applies to our situation, take a look at line 18 above:
 ```python
 if not gram in gram_to_hash
 ```

-Checking for the existence of a 5-gram in our growing list every time we want to add a new one is **really inefficient** (😛).
+Checking for the existence of a 5-gram in our growing list every time we want to add a new one is **really inefficient** ( :^) ).
 If we had a hypothetical hash function to map arbitrary n-grams to integers, we could just skip this step by indexing each n-gram by its hash value.
 As long as we trust the unlikeliness of hash collisions, n-grams would only ever be overwritten by the same n-gram occurring later in the corpus.

 For this project, I chose not to implement a hash function because I can afford to be inefficient when working with such small amounts of text. **However, I'm still calling the 5-gram ID numbers hashes because I want to avoid any confusion between numbers associated with essays (IDs) and numbers associated with 5-grams (hashes).**